RainingSea/cese/project/website/PersonalBlog/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "We will use Flask as the web framework to create the PersonalBlog application.
-Flask is lightweight and allows for easy routing and handling of requests.
-For the front end, we will use HTML to create the necessary templates for the user interface.
-All user data and blog posts will be stored in local text files, ensuring simplicity and ease of access without a SQL database.", "UI design":"- The application will have a Login Page for user authentication, a Registration Page for new users, a Main Blog Page to display blog posts, a New Post Page for creating posts, a View Post Page for reading posts, and an Edit Post Page for modifying existing posts.
-Each page will have a consistent layout with navigation options.", "Data Storage":"Data will be stored in local text files.
-The following files will be used: 'users.txt' for storing user information (username, password, email), and 'posts.txt' for storing blog posts (title, content, author).
-Each entry will be stored in a structured format to facilitate easy retrieval and management.", "File list": ["main.py", "templates/login.html", "templates/register.html", "templates/main.html", "templates/new_post.html", "templates/view_post.html", "templates/edit_post.html", "users.txt", "posts.txt"], "Data structures and interfaces": " classDiagram
+"Implementation approach": "We will use Flask as the web framework for the PersonalBlog application, which allows for easy routing and handling of requests.
+The application will be structured to handle user authentication, blog post management, and file-based data storage.
+The UI will be created using HTML templates served by Flask.", "UI design":"- The application will consist of several HTML pages: Login Page, Registration Page, Main Blog Page, New Post Page, View Post Page, and Edit Post Page.
+Each page will have a consistent layout with navigation options to enhance user experience.", "Data Storage":"Data will be stored in local text files.
+User data will be stored in 'users.txt' and blog posts will be stored in 'posts.txt'.
+Each user will have their own unique identifier in the file, and each blog post will be associated with the user who created it.", "File list": ["main.py", "templates/login.html", "templates/register.html", "templates/main.html", "templates/new_post.html", "templates/view_post.html", "templates/edit_post.html", "users.txt", "posts.txt"], "Data structures and interfaces": " classDiagram
-    class Main {
-        -Flask app
-        +main() str
-    }
     class User {
         -username: str
         -password: str
         -email: str
-        +register(username: str, password: str, email: str) bool +login(username: str, password: str) bool
+        +__init__(username: str, password: str, email: str)
+        +save() void
+        +load(username: str) User
     }
     class BlogPost {
         -title: str
         -content: str
         -author: str
-        +create_post(title: str, content: str, author: str) bool +edit_post(title: str, content: str) bool
+        +__init__(title: str, content: str, author: str)
-        +delete_post(title: str) bool
-        +view_post(title: str) str
+        +save() void
+        +load(post_id: int) BlogPost
+        +delete(post_id: int) void
     }
+    class BlogApp {
+        -users: list[User]
+        -posts: list[BlogPost]
+        +register(username: str, password: str, email: str) str +login(username: str, password: str) bool
+        +create_post(title: str, content: str, author: str) void +edit_post(post_id: int, title: str, content: str) void +delete_post(post_id: int) void
+        +get_posts(author: str) list[BlogPost]
+    }
-    Main --> User
+    User --> BlogApp
-    Main --> BlogPost
+    BlogPost --> BlogApp
 ",
 [/CONTENT]